-Ulaanbaatar, the capital of Mongolia, is currently commemorating 375 years since its foundation.
+Ulaanbaatar, the capital of Mongolia, has recently commemorated 375 years since its foundation.
 In 1639, it was first established at a Buddhist monastery and was known as Orgoo.
 It then moved location more than 25 times until it finally settled at its present site in 1778.
 It was known by a variety of names until 1923, when it was renamed as the city of Ulaanbaatar (Red Hero) and declared the official capital of an ‘independent’ Mongolia.

 Although it might seem a little dated, with its residential concrete tower blocks in Soviet mid-century-style architecture and the outer reaches of sprawling ger camps, UB has a certain laid-back charm.
 We love it!
 Here are our top 5 sites not to be missed in Ulaanbaatar:

 Gandan, as it's affectionately known, is a special place which dates back to the 19th century.
 Most people flock to the main temple with the huge 26.5-metre-high golden statue of Migjid Janraisig, a standing Buddha, but we like the smaller outlying buildings where the real pilgrims go to give thanks and gain merit.
 Here you might find monks reciting and lighting butter lamps or a family receiving a blessing.
 On a really auspicious day you may even see the making of a sand mandala.